mmihira/lctc/README.md

 # lctc
 A toy project to explore using golang as an API backend.
-Display tweets from the twitter stream API.
+Displays tweets from the twitter stream API.

 We use :
 - Postgres (jmoiron/sqlx go adapter)